A mobile observer method for the estimation of road traffic using communicating vehicles: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper, the estimation of road traffic with the mobile observer method has been investigated.
 It is shown that the mobile observer method can be used with only communication messages as input data.
 The model has been tested on a scenario with variable penetration ratio of communicating vehicles.
-The first results demonstrate the potential of this approach.
-Indeed, the relative error on the estimated density of vehicles is less than 10\% for a penetration ratio of communicating vehicles which is above 25\%, for one direction.
-For the other direction, the relative error on the estimated density of vehicles is even lower.
-The method could be improved, as suggested by the asymmetrical results, especially for the clustering of vehicles in two groups.
-Furthermore, it would be interesting to extend the method to the case of a congestion scenario, where the speeds of vehicles are low.
+The results demonstrate the potential of this approach.
+As a future work, it could be interesting to test the method in the case of a congestion scenario, where the speeds of vehicles are low, and to analyze in depth the clustering methods for differentiating the vehicles of the two roads by using messages, and especially to analyze the dependence of the clustering of messages on the transmission power parameter.